ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/installation.md

 ## Introduction to Zookeeper

-Zookeeper is an open sourced project that provides a centralized service for maintainence of configuration information, naming and group services.
+Zookeeper is an open sourced project that provides a centralized service for maintenance of configuration information, naming and group services.
 It is used by a cluster or a group of nodes to share data.
 Kafka is built to use Zookeeper to coordinate tasks.

 ## Setup